AVR-biosecurity-bioinformatics/freyr/README.md

 ### Profiles

-Nextflow uses 'profiles' to set groups of pipeline parameters all at once.
+Nextflow uses [profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) to set collections of pipeline parameters all at once.
 This is useful to configure the pipeline for particular running situations (eg. cluster vs. laptop, real data vs. test data).
 Profiles are defined on the command line with the `-profile` flag.
-Multiple profiles can be used at once, separated by commas, but their ordering matters--later profiles override the settings of earlier profiles.
+Multiple profiles can be used at once, separated by commas, but their ordering matters: later profiles override the settings of earlier profiles.

 For example, to use both the `basc_slurm` profile (for running on BASC with the SLURM executor) and `test` profile (for running a minimal test dataset included with the pipeline), you would specify `-profile basc_slurm,test` when running the pipeline.
 Because `test` comes second, it overrides the max job request parameters (eg. `params.max_memory`) specified by `basc_slurm`, which is useful in this case because it will likely make job allocation through SLURM much faster.

 You can create and use custom profiles by [writing your own](https://www.nextflow.io/docs/latest/config.html) Nextflow `.config` file and specifying it with `-c path/to/config/file` when running `freyr`.
 A tutorial on how to do this will be available soon.

-## old README text
+## old README text for `pipeRline`

 The best place to start is going through the [General introduction to the pipeRline workflow](https://alexpiper.github.io/piperline/vignettes/general.html)